 Product catalogs are not required to process payments, but using them can help you track and manage your inventory, discounts, and taxes.
-To take full advantage of the benefits that come from itemizing transactions, you will need to understand how Square models product catalog information.
-This section will walk you through the Connect v2 concepts of a catalog, catalog items, item variations, discounts, and taxes.
+To take full advantage of the benefits that come from itemizing transactions, understand how the Square API models product catalog information.

 Square transactions come in two forms: ad hoc and structured.

 An ad hoc transaction can be a straightforward payment or an itemized sale where the items are defined at the point of the API call.

 A structured transaction is an itemized sale based on an explicit product catalog.

 Structured transactions require a predefined product catalog.
 A product catalog is the set of objects or services associated with a business entity.
 Product catalogs also include price modifiers like taxes and discounts.
 At its most basic, Square represents product catalog information as a set of items, item variations, and item modifiers.

 A catalog item is the most basic representation of the product or service being sold.
 For example, the product catalog of Raphael's Puppy-Care Emporium might include the following catalog items:

 Handmade dog sweaters, made-to-order by a local artist